 Central to our mission is delivering economic impact through research excellence.
 We work with industry and academia to transform research into products in our core market areas of electronics, communications, energy, health, agri-food and the environment.
 We generate over €30m in income each year with approximately 85% coming from competitively won contracts.

 With a network of over 200 industry partners and customers worldwide, we are focused on delivering real impact from our excellent research.
-Our ambitious 5-year strategic plan, developed in 2013, sets out a clear strategy to create employment and build critical mass within the Irish technology space.
+Our ambitious 5-year strategic plan sets out a clear strategy to create employment and build critical mass within the Irish technology space.

 As the national institute for photonics and micro/nanoelectronics and a research flagship of UCC, the institute employs 500 researchers, engineers and support staff, including 120 full-time graduate students.
 Together we generated 270 peer-reviewed publications in 2016.

 Our institute hosts the only full Silicon CMOS, Micro-Electro Mechanical Systems (MEMS) and III-V Semiconductor Wafer fabrication facilities and services in Ireland.
 We are experts at designing, miniaturising and prototyping products to drive connectivity.